 If your baby's eye seems sticky or crusty then this can be gently wiped away using gauze.
 Moisten the gauze with sterile water (use boiled water that has then cooled down).

-Antibiotic eye drops are sometimes prescribed to help clear conjunctivitis.
+Other treatment options include antibiotic eye drops.
+These are sometimes prescribed to help clear conjunctivitis.
 Infection of the tear sac (dacryocystitis) needs treatment with antibiotic medicine given by mouth.

 If the tear duct is still blocked by about 12 months of age, your doctor may refer your baby to an eye specialist.
 An option is for a specialist to perform a simple procedure where a very thin instrument is passed into the tear duct to open up the duct.
 The procedure is usually performed as a day case and it is normally very successful.